bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 # EMV 3D Secure

-If you are currently using our legacy 3D Secure functionality, the documentation is <a href="../guides/3D_secure">here</a>.
+If you are currently using our legacy 3D Secure functionality, the documentation is [here](/docs/guides/3D_secure/)

 Note: EMV 3DS is currently only available for merchants who process payments through TD.